rkeisler/ascii_spotify/README.md

 e.g. "fiery furnaces, all"
 which gets every track by this artist.

-You can mix and match those in a single file.
+You can mix and match those patterns in a single file.
 Note that we're leveraging the smart-search of capabilities of Spotify, so you can have some misspelling, use lower case, and drop some words.
 Once it compiles all of the tracks, it will